victoriacheng15/school-management-api/README.md

 | Students           | ✔   | ✔    | ✔   | ✔               |
 | Terms              | ✔   | ✔    | ✔   | ✔               |

-## 🚀 Deployment

-The API is containerized using Docker and deployed on [Render](https://render.com) using a Docker deployment method.
-This mimics real-world deployment pipelines and helps reinforce DevOps practices.

-> ⚠️ The live instance is private to avoid misuse, since the API currently does not include authentication or rate limiting.